Skip to content

 Glasgow!

 Time to change hotels for the last time this trip!
-This time, I’m even staying a bit longer.
-It’s Glasgow, after all, and I need time to revisit my old favourites, and some new places, of course!
+I’m even staying a bit longer than usual in my last city: a full four nights.
+It’s Glasgow, after all, and I need time to revisit my old favourites, and some new places of course!

-A last coffee at Lowdown and I was ready to finish packing, check-out of my hotel, and head to the Edinburgh Waverley, from where another ScotRail train would take me to Glasgow Queen Street.Β
+A last coffee at Lowdown, and I was ready to finish packing, check-out of my hotel, and head to the Edinburgh Waverley.
+There a ScotRail train would take me to Glasgow Queen Street

 I hopped on a First Bus to get to the House for an Art Lover.
 So, while this house is indeed based on early 20th century drawings by Charles Rennie Mackintosh, it was only built in 1989!
 It was nice to see his designs finally come to life this way.